Tricia Stromberg, President/Co-Founder

 Russ Stromberg, Treasurer/Co-Founder

 Mr. Stromberg is a retired U.S. Marine Corps officer, Viet Nam veteran and graduate of the U.S. Naval Academy.
 While in the Marine Corps, he served two tours as a test pilot and was the Commanding Officer of two AV-8B squadrons.
 After his retirement from the Marines in 1990, he moved to Washington state.
 Mr. Stromberg founded his first of several successful businesses, all of which are primarily focused on supporting a variety of military programs to include the Joint Strike Fighter Program, several unmanned aerial vehicle programs and a variety of training and logistics support programs.
 Mr. Stromberg has hired, managed, coached, and mentored employees and job seekers.
-Mr. Stromberg and his wife’s philantropy has benefited numerous Puget Sound area non-profit organizations.
+Mr. Stromberg is a member of the Society of Experimental Test Pilots, The Golden Eagles, and Kirkland Rotary.
+He and his wife’s philanthropy has benefited numerous non-profit organizations.

 Angelica “Angel” Pilato, Secretary